vitwit/resolute/MULTISIG_SERVER_README.md

-The multisig server is writen Go programming language using postgreSQL database.
+ The multisig server is written in the Go programming language using a PostgreSQL database.

 # How to run